 But he also “allowed for” continued Twitter use.
-And not just a little: he tweeted nearly every day during the 58 days of the experiment.
-During the first two weeks of February, he tweeted, on average, more than 15 times a day.
+And not just a little: he tweeted nearly every day during the fifty-eight days of the experiment.
+During the first two weeks of February, he tweeted, on average, more than fifteen times a day.
 He refrained completely from tweeting on only five days—all on weekends.
-That’s far from obsessive, but it’s even farther from “unplugged.”
-It is, in fact the opposite of “unplugged.”
+That’s far from obsessive, but it’s even further from “unplugged.”
+It is, in fact, the opposite of “unplugged.”

 Manjoo objects to that characterization.
 “I think it’s clear that I meant I ‘unplugged’ from Twitter as a source of news, not that I didn’t tweet at all,” he wrote.

 But he had written, quite plainly, that he had “unplugged from Twitter,” not that he had used it only to post news stories.
 Reactions to his column on Twitter make it clear that many readers took him at his word.

 ICYMI: ‘My heart sank.
 I wrapped up my work and headed home.’

 But also: He didn’t use Twitter only to post news stories.
 He retweeted news stories from others and commented on others’ tweets about the news on most days during his period of being “unplugged.”
 In February, he retweeted Sean Hannity, commenting: “You gotta read this thread, it’s amazing.”
 He was clearly using Twitter to follow the news—albeit less so than he had been before starting this experiment.